 Naturally, you might feel a lot of pressure to create the perfect logo.
 We’re here to help dissolve some of that stress and guide you through a few different types of logos to consider, including:

 While a logo is only one part of the larger branding picture, having an idea of what you want before going down the design path will ensure you’re creating something that serves you, your business, and your target audience.

 But first…what is a logo?

-The term “logo” is often used as a catchall to define any emblem a company has designed to visually represent their brand.
+The term “logo” is often used as a catchall to define any emblem a company has designed to visually represent its brand.

-But there are two main categories when it comes to logo design:
+But there are two main categories to logo design:

 - Logos that only consist of type — denoting the name or initials of a company